chicagolug/chicagolug-pelican/content/news/2014-11-18-openvpn-at-chicagolug.rst

 :slug: news/2014-11-18-openvpn-at-chicagolug
 :tags: VPN, OpenVPN, CentOS, Fedora, SELinux

-Also Known As: OpenVPN via the ChicagoLUG
+Also Known As: Set up OpenVPN on CentOS 6
 ------------------------------------------

 You're at the coffee shop and you are using their handy wifi.
 It's free!
 That's